aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 - R is the return of the function of a specified type.
 Let's check out the demo to see it in action.

 **Key abstract method**
-- apply - this triggers the Function execution to run the lambda expression body.
+- apply - this triggers the Function to execute the lambda expression body.

 **Professor Note**
 Please have the class compare the SquareMe functional interface in Example 3 in the last demo with the Function interface above.
 The SquareMe's abstract method is called "square", whereas the Function abstract method is called "apply".
 Even though the method names are different, the SquareMe interface could be replaced with a built-in Function and create the same results.